Everything you ever wanted to know about Green Smoothies Part 1: General Guide to Green Smoothies (FAQs)

 What is in a Green Smoothie?

 The best thing about a Green Smoothie is you can literally add anything to them.
 The only rules are they contain greens and liquids.
 The rest of the ingredients you can add as you please.
 The original recipes contain fruits as they mask the taste of the greens and make them more palatable.
 However once you get used to more and more greens in your smoothies, you can add less fruit and more vegetables if you desire.
 Many people also add superfoods and protein powders to their smoothies.
-Green Thickies are Green Smoothies containing fruit, greens, oats (usually Rolled Oats) and seeds/nuts.
+Green Thickies are Green Smoothies containing fruit, greens, fillers (for example Rolled Oats) and seeds/nuts.
 These are filling green smoothies that keep you going until your next meal.
+There are 20 different fillers so they are suitable for all special diets.

 Best Green Smoothie ingredients/ best ingredients for Green Smoothies

 It depends who you ask.
 Perfect ingredients for a basic Green Smoothie would be bananas, strawberries, spinach and blended with some water.
-To make this more creamy and filling, throw in some oats (usually Rolled Oats) and seeds or nuts.
+To make this more creamy and filling, throw in a filler (e.g. Rolled Oats) and seeds or nuts.

 Green Smoothie: Protein powder

 Many people are obsessed with getting enough protein and are worried they aren’t getting enough protein in their green smoothie so want to add more.
-My personal opinion is that we all consume far too much protein and even vegans get more than enough protein so I wouldn’t advise anyone to add even more protein to their diet.
-However I understand many men especially want to bulk up and adding more protein to their diet is a way to achieve this.
+My personal opinion is that we should get our protein from real food and not processed protein powder.
+However I understand many men especially want to bulk up and adding more protein to their smoothies is seen as a way to achieve this.
 If you were inclined to add protein powder to your diet, the best type is a vegan protein powder, such as a rice protein powder (you can buy raw organic rice protein powder here).
-If you want to know more about avoiding dairy (whey) a good book to read is The China Study by Colin Campbell (available to buy here).

 Green Smoothie shopping list